andreax79/ServerlessNabaztag/README.md

 $ curl http://nabaztag/wakeup
 ```

-In [examples/check_mail.py](examples/check_mail.py), there is a script that turns on the nose when you have unread email and changes the light color according to the weather forecast.
+In [examples/check_mail.py](examples/check_mail.py), there is a script that turns on the nose when you have unread email.

 Configure the rabbit
 --------------------